-The prescriptive menu of energy efficiency measures provided by the program allows customers the opportunity to participate based on the needs and characteristics of their individual homes.
+The prescriptive and a-la-carte design of the program allows customers to implement individual, high priority measures in their homes without having to commit to multiple measures and higher price tags.
 A referral channel provides free, trusted referrals to customers seeking reliable, qualified contractors for their energy saving home improvement needs.